ramate-io/ramate/rroad/rera-000-000-000-dulan/rroad-000-000-039/README.md

   - **[T3.5](#t35-consider-outside-investment-and-investor-signals):** Consider outside investment and investor signals
   - **[T3.6](#t36-short-sighted-services):** Short-sighted services

-Under [T1](#t1-complete-oroad-0) we should have begun to fill out a few different revenue models: applications, infrastructure, implementation services, open-source foundation, etc. **T3** would seek to temporarily shift the focus away from developing technology and instead to investing resources into pursuing these revenue models.

 The intent of this phase is naturally to figure out how Ramate can properly sustain itself.

 All of this should proceed with or without milestones in [T4: Grow the organization](#t4-grow-the-organization).
 If necessary, [Liam Monninger](mailto:liam@ramate.io) continuing to go it mostly alone or a more independent set of collaborations should be within expectations.

-During this period and in future periods, we would still like to maintain the open mindset to smaller less intensive ventures indicated by [T1.4](#t14-experiment-with-some-less-intensive-ventures).

 #### T3.1: Generate revenue from a consumer application
 - **Leads:** [Liam Monninger](mailto:liam@ramate.io)